Local groups are at the heart of our campaigns. They are welcoming communities of Open Rights Group supporters in towns and cities across the UK.

 Brighton organised a group trip to see an immersive theatre suveillance show, and talk with the director about how they could raise awareness of the issue in the local area.
 Leeds hosted a workshop on online privacy and tools that can help keep you safe online.
 Groups can really do anything and we welcome new ideas from Organisers!

 Local Organisers are supporters who run groups where they live.
 We provide enough information and support to help anyone new to campaigning become a successful Organiser.

-Our Supporter Officer is our core member of staff who oversees local activity.
+Our Campaigns Manager Mike Morel is our core member of staff who oversees local activity.
 They are in regular contact with our Organisers, providing planning, administrative and some financial support.